JinkaiZ/SOFTENG_370_A2/A2_report.md

 ^D

-flush /hello (1,) - Flush any pending changes to the file associated with /mount/hello which is the hello file with fd = 1.
-The return 0 means the flush operation is complete because there is no more reply data is expected.
+flush /hello (1,) - Close the hello file and flush any pending changes to the file associated with /mount/hello.
+The return 0 means the flush operation is complete.

 release /hello (1,) - Release the open file associated with /mount/hello which is the hello file with fd = 1.
-TThe return 0 means the release operation is complete.
+As there are no more references to the hello file.
+The file descriptors are closed and all memory mappings are unmapped.
+The return 0 means the release operation is complete.

 DEBUG:fuse.log-mixin:-> flush /hello (1,)
 DEBUG:fuse.log-mixin:<- flush 0